ibm-cloud-docs/assistant/system-entities.md

 {: #system-entities-currency-usage-tips}

 If you use the `@sys-currency` entity as a node condition and the user specifies `$0` as the value, the value is recognized as a currency properly, but the condition is evaluated to the number zero, not the currency zero.
 As a result, the `null` in the condition is evaluated to false and the node is not processed.
 To check for currency values in a way that handles zeros properly, use the expression `@sys-currency OR @sys-currency == 0` in the node condition instead.

+For more information about currencies that are recognized per language, see [Currency support](/docs/assistant?topic=assistant-sys-currency-details).

 ## @sys-date
 {: #system-entities-sys-date}